RogerLuo-Code/coding-practice/problem_solution/lc658_find_k_closest_elements/lc658_find_k_closest_elements.md

 * K <=0 and K > array length?

 ## Approaches
-1. For unsorted array, sort the element first by absolute difference values to the target.
+1. For **unsorted** array, sort the element first by absolute difference values to the target (e.g., [using Collection.sort](https://leetcode.com/problems/find-k-closest-elements/solution/)).
 The result is in the first k elements.
-2. For sorted array, we can use binary search to speed up the search with the following two steps:
+2. For **sorted** array, we can use binary search to speed up the search.
+There are two different ways to achive that:
-  1).
-Use binary search to find two closest elements around the target
+   * Binary search with two pointers: Use binary search to find two closest elements around the target and move to left or right using two pointers to find k closet elements.
-  2).
-Find k closest elements from starting postions of step 1)
+   * [Binary search of a window @lee215](https://leetcode.com/problems/find-k-closest-elements/discuss/106426/JavaC%2B%2BPython-Binary-Search-O(log(N-K)-%2B-K)): using binary search to find index i such that the window i ~ i+k-1 (ninclusive) constains the k closest elements

 ### Approcach 1: using `Collection.sort()`
 #### Algorithm